wavefrontHQ/docs/pages/doc/examine-usage-ingestion.md

 ## How to Go to the Usage Summary Dashboard?

-You can navigate to the Usage Summary dashboard to get an overview of the ingested and scanned rates over a certain [billing period](glossary.html#b).
+You can navigate to the Usage Summary dashboard and get an overview of your ingested and scanned rates per [billing period](glossary.html#b).
 You can go up to 2 years back in time.

 1. Log in to the **Usage Summary** dashboard.